Workday/canvas-kit/modules/popup/css/README.md

 </div>;
 ```

-### Animation Origin Directional Modifiers
+### Animation Origin Modifiers

 Eight directions are available.
 Each direction will change the the animation origin.
-Use directional
+Use origin
 classes in addition to `.wdc-popup`.

 - `.wdc-popup-animation-origin-top-center`